 - Government grants and agreements Revenue from government contracts and agreements that is unconditional is recognized as revenue in the period received.
 Conditional grants, those with a measurable performance or other barrier and a right of return, are not recognized until the conditions on which they depend have been met.
 A portion of SDRPIC's revenue from government grants and agreements is conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when expenditures have been incurred in compliance with the specific contract or agreement.
-Amounts received prior to incurring qualifying expenditures are reported as deferred revenue in the statement of financial position.
-Deferred revenue was \$4,442,415 as of June 30, 2022; 97% of this balance is from the County of San Diego. - In-kind contributions SDRPIC received donated Chief Executive Officer services of approximately \$339,000 for the year ended June 30, 2022.
-The amount represents the actual costs incurred by the Foundation and is reported as in-kind contributions and salary and benefits on the accompanying statement of activities and functional expenses.
-In addition, SDRPIC received technical services related to one of their projects of approximately \$106,000 for the year ended June 30, 2022.
-The amount, which is based upon information provided by third-party service providers, is recorded at their estimated fair value determined on the date of contribution and reported as in-kind contributions and outside services on the accompanying statement of activities.
+Amounts received prior to incurring qualifying expenditures are reported as deferred revenue in the statements of financial position.
+As of June 30, 2023 and 2022, deferred revenue was \$3,308,243 and \$4,442,415, respectively. - In-kind contributions SDRPIC received donated Chief Executive Officer services of approximately \$377,000 and \$339,000 for the years ended June 30, 2023 and 2022, respectively.
+The amount represents the actual costs incurred by the Foundation and is reported as in-kind contributions and salary and benefits on the accompanying statements of activities.
+In addition, SDRPIC received technical services related to one of their projects of approximately \$63,000 and \$106,000 for the years ended June 30, 2023 and 2022, respectively.
+The amount, which is based upon information provided by third-party service providers, is recorded at estimated fair value determined on the date of contribution and reported as in-kind contributions and outside services on the accompanying statements of activities. - Project income Revenue from fees for services and/or time and materials contracts with private companies, governments, and not-for-profit organizations are recognized over time as the performance obligations in the contract are met, which generally is when the specified research activities are performed and deliverables are available to the customer.